 Overcome your addiction to cannabis with the help of a drug and alcohol rehab in Derby – call us today on 0800 088 66 86

-Styles of Therapy Used At Rehab In Derby
+Styles of Therapy Used at Drug and Alcohol Rehab In Derby

-Below we’ve listed the styles of therapy that are commonly used during the course of rehab.
+Below we’ve listed the styles of therapy that are commonly used during the course of rehab in Derby.

 Family Behavioral Therapy (FBT)